Installing on RedHat, Fedora and CentOS#

 Install the dependencies needed to build the Python modules (see Software requirements):

-dnf install \ libxslt-devel libxml2-devel freetype-devel libjpeg-devel zlib-devel libyaml-devel \ cairo-devel pango-devel gobject-introspection-devel libacl-devel \ python3-pip python3-virtualenv python3-devel git
+dnf install \ libxslt-devel libxml2-devel freetype-devel libjpeg-devel zlib-devel \ libyaml-devel libffi-devel cairo-devel cairo-gobject-devel pango-devel \ gobject-introspection-devel libacl-devel python3-pip python3-virtualenv \ libtool-ltdl-devel python3-devel git

 Install wanted optional dependencies depending on features you intend to use (see Optional dependencies):